This is not a Race!!

 16. PHOTOGRAPHS.
 Take plenty of photos to bore your friends with, or to upload to our Facebook page, or the App.

-We’ll meet up at Eaton’s Hotel in Muswellbrook for Registration, as well as an Orientation Session for first time participants.
+We’ll meet up at Mittagong RSL in Mittagong for Registration, as well as an Orientation Session for first time participants.
 Thursday night is always a good time to catch up with mates from last year and dream about what might happen this year.
-Muswellbrook is only 3 hours from downtown Sydney.
+Mittagong is only 90 minutes from downtown Sydney.

 About Peter Fehon